Interest on the National Debt and How It Affects You

 The interest on the national debt is how much the federal government must pay on outstanding public debt each year.
-The interest on the debt is $479 billion.
-That's from the federal budget for fiscal year 2020 that runs from October 1, 2019, through September 30, 2020.
+The interest on the debt is $378 billion.
+That's from the federal budget for fiscal year (FY) 2021 that runs from October 1, 2020, through September 30, 2021.

-The public debt is $18.087 trillion, according to Table S-1 of the president's budget for FY 2020.
+The public debt is $18 trillion for FY 2021.
 That's debt owed to individuals, businesses, and foreign central banks.
 Over 90% comes from Treasury bills, notes, and bonds.
 The remaining debt instruments are Treasury Inflation Protected Securities (TIPS), Savings Bonds, and other securities.

 How It Is Calculated

-The interest on the debt is calculated by multiplying the face value of outstanding Treasuries times their interest rates.
-Treasury bills have short durations of one, three, and five months.
-Notes are sold in one-, five-, and 10-year durations.
+The interest on the debt is calculated by multiplying the face value of outstanding Treasurys times their interest rates.
+Treasury bills have short durations ranging from a few days to 52 weeks.
+Notes are sold in two-, three-, five-, seven-, and 10-year durations.
 Bonds are for 15 and 30 years.
 The short-term debt has lower interest rates than long-term debt because investors don't demand as much of a return when lending their money for a shorter period.

 The interest rate on each bill, note, or bond depends on when it was issued.
 Interest rates change over time, depending on the demand for U.S. Treasuries.
 When the demand is high, you can expect the interest rates will be low.
 When demand falls, the government has to pay a higher interest rate to sell all its bonds.
 This is why the Treasury yield curve changes over time.

 The interest on the U.S. national debt is not easy to calculate.
 You can't simply multiply the total outstanding debt number by today's interest rate to get the right figure.
 But, in general, a large debt and a high interest rate will create a large interest payment.